 In addition to linens and winter gear, winter clothes should also be packed away each year to maximize closet space and to protect sweaters and things from pests.
 Use plastic packing bins to keep your items, or consider buying a clothing rack with a zip-up plastic enclosure to keep your clothes safe from moths and crickets.
 Affordable Storage in Fall River can also be used to keep your winter clothes safe until you need them, while providing space for spring and summer fashions in return.
 Check your local storage facility for prices and availability to help keep your home clean and organized year-round.

 All of the furniture that you use in the spring and summer should be protected from the freezing temperatures and weather of fall and winter.
 Wicker chairs, iron tables, BBQ grills and other types of furniture and items should be cleaned and prepared for storage and kept indoors.
 If you do not have room for these items, consider getting a space at your local storage facility.
 Ask about rules and safety tips for storing potentially hazardous items, such as grills or fire pits, to keep them safe.

 Contact Affordable Storage in Fall River Today!

-Call the folks at Affordable Storage in Fall River for information about available storage spaces, Budget truck rentals and recreational vehicle and boat storage.
+Call the folks at Affordable Storage in Fall River for information about available storage spaces, Penske truck rentals and recreational vehicle and boat storage.
 With over 20 years experience serving residential and commercial clients in the Southeastern Massachusetts region, Affordable Storage in Fall River can provide you with the space you need at a price you can afford.